samyemad/asynchronous-service-communication/docs/SecondApproach.md

 ## Event Flow Summary:
 1. **API Controller**: Receives and validates the request, saves `StartChargingSessionRequestCommand` to the `ChargingSessionRequestOutbox` table, and responds to the client with an "accepted" message.
-2. **Authorization Worker**: Handles the command, makes a call to `internal-authorization-service`, and stores the result in the `AuthorizationDecisionCallbackOutbox` table.
+2. **Authorization Worker**: Handles the command, makes a call to `internal-authorization-service` context, and stores the result in the `AuthorizationDecisionCallbackOutbox` table.
-3. **Notification Context**: Listens for the `AuthorizationDecisionCallback` from Kafka, attempts to deliver the decision to the callback URL, and retries failed callbacks via `CallbackFailed` events.
+3. **Notification Context**: Listens for the `AuthorizationDecisionCallback` from Kafka, attempts to deliver the decision to the callback URL.

 ---